rt106/rt106.github.io/ALGORITHM_SDK.md

 * rt106SpecificAdaptorCode.py [required]
 * rt106SpecificAdaptorDefinitions.json [required]
 * entrypoint.sh [optional, if no changes are needed from SDK version]
-* rt106GenericAdaptorAMQP.py [optional, if no changes are needed from SDK version]
-* rt106GenericAdaptorREST.py [optional, if no changes are needed from SDK version]

 ## 2. Create an algorithm container
 Docker is a pervasive open-source containerization technology.
 General documentation for Docker is available from [Docker's website](https://docs.docker.com/).